MarinBernard/cvc/README.md

 ### The +CHOIRNAME alias
 #### Description
-The `+CHOIRNAME` alias allows to describe a vocal ensemble such as a choir.
+The `+CHOIRNAME` alias allows to specify the name of a vocal ensemble.
 #### Usage
 ```
 +CHOIRNAME=<FullName>|<SortName>|<ShortName>